davidavdav/ROCAnalysis.jl/README.md

 Introduction
 ------------

 Receiver Operating Characteristic Analysis functions for evaluation probabilistic binary classifiers.
+Allows efficient plotting of ROC curves, and many more things.

 Please note there is an alternative implementation under [the same name](https://github.com/diegozea/ROC.jl), and support for ROC analysis also exists in [MLBase](https://github.com/lindahua/MLBase.jj).